spacebran/gotwserver/flask_backend/README.md

 HOW TO RUN:
 1. cd into flask_backend
-2. pip install mysql-connector-python flask (if you havent already)
+2. pip install mysql-connector-python flask flask-cors (if you havent already)
 3. py app.py